Codecademy/docs/content/pillow/concepts/image/terms/crop/crop.md

   - 'paths/data-science-foundations'
 ---

-In the Pillow library, the **.crop()** method is used to return a rectangular area from an image.
-Pillow is a fork the Python Imaging Library that has extensive file format support and additional image processing methods.
-Pillow can be installed locally using **pip**
+In the Pillow library, the **`.crop()`** method is used to return a cropped rectangular area from an image.
+Pillow, a fork of the Python Imaging Library (PIL), offers extensive file format support and additional image processing methods.
+The Pillow library can be installed locally with [pip](https://www.codecademy.com/resources/docs/python/pip).

 ## Syntax